 Andorra is a small landlocked principality located high in the Pyrenees mountains.
-Here you can learn 18 interesting facts about Andorra
+Learn 18 interesting facts about Andorra right here!

 - Andorra is a tiny, landlocked independent principality in the Pyrenees mountains, South Western Europe.